 Ultrasound tests use sound waves to make images of the body.
 The doctor may suggest that you get an ultrasound scan to look more closely at your scrotal contents or prostate gland.

 How can I improve my semen analysis results?

 Once the evaluation is complete, the doctor may suggest possible treatments.
 If a varicocele is the problem, it can be repaired surgically.
 If further diagnostics show that hormone levels are too low, medication may be able to improve them.

-If sperm motility (ability for the sperm to swim) and morphology (sperm shape) issues are present, certain lifestyle changes and nutritional supplements may be helpful.
+If sperm motility (ability for the sperm to swim) and morphology (sperm shape) issues are present, certain lifestyle changes may be helpful.

 Several studies have linked cigarette smoking to lower sperm count, motility, and morphology.
 Other research has shown that smoking also increases levels of oxidative stress in the semen and can lead to sperm DNA damage and genetically abnormal sperm.

 Excessive alcohol consumption has been shown to impair normal sperm.
 The evidence regarding moderate alcohol intake is less clear.
 However, most experts agree it’s best to avoid more than one drink per day.